willkg/feisn/README.md

 # FEISN: fix enter in Service Now

-When adding a comment to an issue, Mozilla's Service Now binds the Enter key to posting the comment.
+When adding a comment to an issue, Service Now binds the Enter key to posting the comment.
 When doing one-line comments, that's fine.
 However, there are a plethora of very common cases where that's not fine.
 For example, using multiple lines to enter a postal address, using multiple paragraphs to answer multiple questions, and so on.
 Service Now's comment box suggests you do Shift-Enter to add a new line for these common scenarios.

 Further, if you hit the Enter key twice in rapid succession because you forgot that Enter posts the comment, it posts your half-written comment